VirgilSecurity/virgil-pfs-net/README.md

 Virgil .NET/C# PFS SDK is suitable only for Client Side.
 If you need .NET/C# SDK for Server Side take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4-docs-review).

-With our SDK you may create unique Virgil Cards for your all users and devices.
+In Virgil every user has own Private Virgil Key and is represented with a Virgil Card which contains user's Public Key and all necessary information to identify him, take a look [here](#Chat Example) to see more details on how create user's Virgil Card..

 ## Chat Example

 With users' Virgil Cards, you can easily initialize PFS chat and encrypt any data at Client Side.

-> __Note:__ In Virgil every user is represented with a Virgil Card which contains user's Public Key and all necessary (Card ID, User's Identity etc) information to identify them.

 In order to begin communicating, each user must run the initialization: